tahirs95/python-import-library/README.md

 To run from the command line go to the top level directory of the library in your bash shell or terminal program

-Run by specifying the program as a module with `-m`
+Run by specifying the program as a module with `-m` and leaving off the .py file extension

 The exact executable name for invoking python will depend how you have it installed, but most commonly it's just `python`

 For example run the Sqlite example using: